EmmaSui/Business-Analytics--Predicting-Diamond-Prices/README.md

 new-diamonds.csv: the diamonds the company would like to buy and they need to predict the prices of these diamonds.

 Predicting Diamond Prices Codes: The python code and result of this project

+If this project inspired you, gave you ideas to help with your own project, please consider https://www.buymeacoffee.com/emmaxsui8.